PencilCode/reference/documents/turtle/angles.html.md

 ###Interior vs Exterior Angles

 It is important to note that the angles used by commands (such as [lt](lt.html) and [rt](rt.html)) are *exterior* angles.
-The only case in which the interion and exterior angles are the same is when drawing a 90 degree angle.
+The only case in which the interior and exterior angles are the same is when drawing a 90 degree angle.

 To draw an (interior) angle of a certain degree, you need to find the exterior angle to use in the code.
 The exterior angle is equal to 180 degrees minus the desired interior angle.